ipselium/cpyvke/README.md

 ![A Basic Client](https://github.com/ipselium/cpyvke/blob/master/docs/array.png)

-cpyvke is **still in development** : A lot of bugs are still there !
+cpyvke is **still in development** : A lot of bugs are definitely there !

 Note that this version only works with Python 3.x.
 The Python 2.7 version is no longer maintened !